qsub(1p) — Linux manual page

 If the -v option is presented to the qsub utility, the

-utility shall also add, to the environment
+utility shall also add, to the environment Variable_List

-Variable_List attribute of the batch job, every
+attribute of the batch job, every variable named in the

-argument and, optionally, values of specified
+optionally, values of specified variables.

-If a value is not provided on the command line, the
+If a value is not provided on the command line, the qsub

-the environment Variable_List attribute of the batch
+environment Variable_List attribute of the batch job to

-executing; see Table 4-19, Environment Variable Values
+4-19, Environment Variable Values (Utilities).

 A conforming application shall not repeat a variable in